Mhen9770/EasyBilling/docs/QUICK_START.md

 docker-compose ps
 ```

-You should see both `easybilling-postgres` and `easybilling-redis` running.
+You should see both `easybilling-mysql` and `easybilling-redis` running.

 ## Step 3: Start Backend Services